 Photographers' rights

-This part of our site is NOT giving legal advice, but we will provide links to other websites that seem to give helpful guidance.
+This part of our site is NOT giving legal advice, but will provide links to other websites that seem to give helpful information.
 It is not intended to be comprehensive, but just an ad hoc selection as we spot them.
 We do not vouch for the accuracy of information and advice given on these other sites, but will only include ones which we think have some credibility.

 Clearly if you have an important issue regarding your rights, there is no substitute for specific legal advice from a professional.